The Global WordNet Association provides three formats for which WordNets can be published and submitted to the ILI. These are as follows:

 status: The status of the resource, e.g., “valid”, “checked”, “unchecked”

-confidenceScore: A numeric value between 0 and 1 giving the confidence in the correctness of the element.
+confidenceScore: A default numeric value between 0 and 1 giving the confidence in the correctness of elements in this resource.

 <Lexicon id="example-en"